tinact/docker.image-latest/README.md

 **Required** Name of Image

-Name of the docker image for the last semver version..
+Name of the docker image for the last semver version.

 ## Example Usage